qmk/qmk_firmware/tmk_core/protocol/chibios/README.md

 ## ChibiOS-supported MCUs

 - Pretty much all STM32 chips.
-- There is some support for K20x and KL2x Freescale chips (i.e. Teensy 3.x/LC, mchck, FRDM-KL2{5,6}Z, FRDM-K20D50M), but again, no official USB stack yet.
-However the `kinetis` branch of [flabbergast's ChibiOS fork](https://github.com/flabbergast/ChibiOS).
-With this fork, TMK work normally on all the ARM Teensies.
+- K20x and KL2x Freescale/NXP chips (i.e. Teensy 3.x/LC, mchck, FRDM-KL2{5,6}Z, FRDM-K20D50M), via the [ChibiOS-Contrib](https://github.com/ChibiOS/ChibiOS-Contrib) repository.
-- There is also support for AVR8, but the USB stack is not implemented for them yet, and also the kernel itself takes about 1k of RAM.
+- There is also support for AVR8, but the USB stack is not implemented for them yet (some news on that front recently though), and also the kernel itself takes about 1k of RAM.
 I think people managed to get ChibiOS running on atmega32[8p/u4] though.
-- I've seen community support for Nordic NRF51822 (the chip in Adafruit's Bluefruit bluetooth-low-energy boards), but not sure about the extent.
+- There is also support for Nordic NRF51822 (the chip in Adafruit's Bluefruit bluetooth-low-energy boards), but be aware that that chip does *not* have USB, and the BLE softdevice (i.e. Bluetooth) is not supported directly at the moment.

 ## STM32-based keyboard design considerations

 - STM32F0x2 chips can do crystal-less USB, but they still need a 3.3V voltage regulator.
 - The BOOT0 pin should be tied to GND.
 - For a hardware way of accessing the in-built DFU bootloader, in addition to the reset button, put another button between the BOOT0 pin and 3V3.
+- There is a working example of a STM32F042-based keyboard: [firmware here](https://github.com/flabbergast/flabber_kbs/tree/master/kb45p) and [hardware (kicad) here](https://github.com/flabbergast/kicad/tree/master/kb45p).
+You can check this example firmware for custom board files, and a more complicated matrix than just one key.